aminextr/facture_programme/README.md

 ## Facture

-this program calculate the total cost of some product we have buy
+this program calculate the total cost of some products we have buy